Persevering-Traveller/Bop-the-Block-SDL/README.md

 * Ball collides with paddle and blocks
 * GUI that displays points and balls left
 * Read and write to a file that keeps a high score
+* Reads from a file that keeps level details
+* Blocks give points and disappear on collision

 ## TODO
 * Add sound effects for different collisions and death
 * Add in some background music
-* Read from a file that keeps level details
-* Add in blocks that properly give points and disappear on collision
 * Display COMPLETE when a level is complete and play a fanfaire